Umairkhan2324/ResuAI/README.md

 # ResuAI

-An intelligent resume creation assistant powered by IBM WatsonX AI and CrewAI, providing a conversational interface for generating professional resumes.
+An intelligent resume creation assistant powered by Google's Gemini Pro and CrewAI, providing a conversational interface for generating professional resumes.

 ## Features